• Skip to primary navigation

 You can take a few of these balls for breakfast on the run.
 The protein, healthy fats, and fiber (in the nut butter) pack the perfect punch when you need an energy boost to start your day off right.

-We have so many people in our society today that are suffering from issues with gluten in their diet.
+We have so many people in our society today who are suffering from issues with gluten in their diet.
 One of my daughters is on a vegetarian and gluten-free diet, and it can be challenging to find healthy snacks for her to grab on the run.
-She also has some low blood sugar issues, therefore she needs to eat often and needs protein.
+She also has some low blood sugar issues, therefore, she needs to eat often and needs protein.

-So I make these protein balls quite frequently because they are a super handy snack to have on hand for her.
+So, I make this Amish recipe for dairy and gluten-free protein balls quite frequently because they are a super handy snack to have on hand for her.

-If you have someone in your home who has a hypersensitivity to gluten, you may want to use the oats that are labeled as gluten-free.
-Oats are naturally gluten-free but sometimes they will contain traces of gluten because of coming in contact with gluten at the mill.
+If you have someone in your home who has a hypersensitivity to gluten, you will want to use the oats that are labeled as gluten-free.
+Oats are naturally gluten-free, but sometimes they will contain traces of gluten because of coming in contact with gluten at the mill.

 This easy Amish homemade protein ball recipe is a great one to go to if you're looking for ways to get more healthy fats and protein into your kids.
 They are so delicious, with just the right amount of sweetness.
 Your kids may even think they are getting a dessert.